ganesh883/AI_Voice_Agent_Interview_Platform/README.md

 ---

 ## 🤖 Introduction
 Mockly allows users to simulate job interviews with AI-driven voice agents.
-Using Next.js for frontend and backend logic, Firebase for authentication and storage, Tailwind CSS for styling, and Vapi AI for conversation simulation, Prepwise provides:
+Using Next.js for frontend and backend logic, Firebase for authentication and storage, Tailwind CSS for styling, and Vapi AI for conversation simulation, Mockly provides:

 - Real-time AI interview simulations
 - Instant feedback and transcript analysis